This super simple recipe for gluten free Japanese milk bread makes the softest recipe for batter-style gluten free bread you've ever seen, or tasted!

 A gluten free water roux is simple to make with just these 2 simple gluten free pantry ingredients, and you can even make it ahead of time.
 After making the roux, you'll let it cool and then add it to the rest of the gf bread ingredients and make the softest gf bread of your life!

-How to work with batter-style gluten free bread
+How to work with batter-style bread recipes

-I began making homemade gluten free bread way back in 2005, only my second year of baking gluten free at all.
+I began making homemade gf bread way back in 2005, only my second year of baking gluten free at all.
 Those first breads were all in the “batter-style,” which simply means that the bread dough appears more like a cookie dough batter than what you would expect from yeast bread dough.

 Since then, I've learned so much about gf yeast bread baking, much of which you can find in this post on how to make gluten free bread.
 Even though I've moved on to develop other methods, recipes like this gluten free Japanese milk bread and our old-style white gluten free bread still work beautifully—and have a special place in my kitchen (and my heart ❤️).